Levintsky/ML-tutorial/Generative/VAE.md

 	<img src="/Generative/images/vae/td-vae.png" alt="drawing" width="500"/>

 ## Analysis of VAE
-- Alemi, A. A., Poole, B., Fischer, I., Dillon, J. V., Saurous, R. A., and Murphy, K. An information-theoretic analysis of deep latent-variable models.
-2017
 - Carter, S. and Nielsen, M. Using Artificial Intelligence to Augment Human Intelligence.
 2017

 ## VAE on 3D